South Bank at Quarry Trails

 The application fee for rental units covers the costs of conducting necessary background checks.
 These fees can be anywhere from $20 to $100.

 Amenity fees are often in place if the apartment has common areas.
-The amenity can be monthly (usually around $30 to $50) or an upfront fee (between $100 and $500).
+The amenity fees can be paid monthly (usually between $30 and $50) or as an upfront fee (ranging from $100 to $500).

 When you are moving into an apartment for the first time, the fees can be a bit overwhelming.
 That’s why it’s important to know what you’re paying for.
 The rental administrative fee serves as a claim or holding fee to hold the property as the landlord checks your details and finalizes the last few steps of the rental application process.